alexpitronot/example-project/README.md

 ### *Prerequisites:*

-GC account with the following:
+GC account with the following.:

  - Two service accounts with owner permissions (Not best practice):